Why I Added the Citi Strata Premier Card to My Wallet

 Travel & Lifestyle Benefits

-Travel protection, including insurance coverage for eligible trips
+• Travel protections, including insurance coverage for eligible trips

-This card is especially valuable for frequent travelers who want strong earning potential without a premium annual fee.
-The annual fee for this card is $95 a year.
+This card is especially valuable for travelers who want strong earning potential without a premium annual fee.

 Want to See the Other Cards I Actually Use?